zhixingheyi-tian/OAP/oap-cache/oap/docs/User-Guide.md

 #### Vmemcache cache

 The vmemcache cache strategy is based on libvmemcache (buffer based LRU cache), which provides a key-value store API.
-Follow these steps to enable vmemcache support in OAP-Cache.
+Follow these steps to enable vmemcache support in Data Source Cache.
 To use this strategy, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and vmemcache library correctly, then refer below configurations to apply vmemcache cache strategy in your workload.

 For Parquet data format, add these conf options: